 Step 2: Now dispose of it.

 Method 1: Donate it.
 It’s the most worthy way to dispose of your knives.
-Your knife may not satisfy you anymore but it can certainly do the work for someone else.
+Your knife may not satisfy you anymore, but it can certainly do the work for someone else.
 A dull blade can be sharpened and thereby reused.
 Check whether there’s any company that collects the old utensils and makes it reusable.

 Method 2: Recycle the old knife.
-Recycle them only when you are sure that your knife has come to its end and is not in a condition of donating it.
-In spite of the blade became dull and bent but the handle may be still in a good condition.
+Recycle them only when you are sure that your sword has come to its end and is not in a condition of donating it.
+In spite of the blade became dull and bent but the handle may be still in good condition.
 So it can make great recycled materials.
 Check whether there’s any recycling center in your locality that accepts metal.
 If you are not sure about the center’s policy, contact them during working hour.
 Again, don’t forget to secure it before handing it over.

 Method 5: If you can neither recycle nor reuse the knife, then throw it away in your garbage.
 But don’t just throw it away.
-As I said above, ensure that your knife won’t cause any injury to anyone.
+As I said above, ensure that your sword won’t cause any injury to anyone.
 Therefore, wrap it properly or seal it in a box before tossing the knife/knives in the garbage.

 The knife you’ve used so dearly, don’t just throw them like junk staff.
-Just because they can no longer serve your purpose doesn’t mean aren’t functional anymore.
+Only because they can no longer serve your purpose doesn’t mean aren’t functional anymore.
 Think the safety of yours as well as someone else who will get it.